Gerim: Identity

-Process
+Conversion process

 Prospective Jewish converts must undergo a rigorous process which bears similarity to both naturalization and a religious conversion.
 Traditionally, this involves moving into a Jewish community, a year or more of Jewish education under a rabbi, meeting with a recognized beit din (Jewish court), and going through with the final rituals (which differ between males and females slightly).

 Other requirements generally include forming bonds within the Jewish community, learning Hebrew, demonstrating ethical behavior, involvement in Jewish communal life, and maintaining a positive relationship with their sponsoring rabbi.

 Married couples must convert together and commit to sending their children to 12 years of Jewish schooling.

 Adoption of minhag (customs)

 Converts generally are advised to adopt the minhagim (such as Ashkenazi or Sephardi) of their sponsoring rabbi or community, however many also choose their own minhag independently.

 Opposition

 Throughout history, there have always been Jewish figures who opposed conversion and converts for a variety of reasons.
 As Jewish conversion is not a right, but rather a privilege, arguments against conversion range in reasoning from the possibilities of watering down traditional Judaism to issues regarding the absorption of newcomers into an identity and culture entirely foreign to them.
 Other arguments cite convert's potential zealotry when observing mitzvot (commandments), thus creating an atmosphere of denigration towards born-Jews who aren't as stringent.